 - 1. Enact supporting bi-partisan legislation.
-Advancing legislation that codifies the initiative's mandate and objectives will enable it to last beyond any single Presidential administration, giving international partners confidence in U.S. commitment and ensuring that the goals of any specific ESC can actually be achieved.
-Supporting legislation also can establish goals, authorize creation of the CO, authorize appropriations, direct the administration to create the Interagency WG, and request results reporting. - 2.
+Advancing legislation that codifies the initiative's mandate and objectives will enable it to last beyond any single Presidential administration, giving international partners confidence in U.S. commitment and ensuring that the goals of any specific ESC can actually be achieved. - 2.
 Amend MCC's authorities to include Energy Security Compacts.
-Congress should amend MCC's authorities to create a 4th business line at the agency tied directly to Energy Security Compacts, and expand its authorities to work with a wider range of eligible economies.
-(Currently, MCC is restricted to working with countries classified by the World Bank as low-income or lower-middle-income). - 3.
+Congress should amend MCC's authorities to create a 4th business line at the agency tied directly to Energy Security Compacts. - 3.
 Strengthen DFC's capacity to support early-stage project preparation and deploy capital through reauthorization.
 DFC authorization expires in September 2025, presenting the U.S. with an opportunity to enhance the agency's reach and impact particularly in regards to energy security.
-Key recommendations for reauthorization include: - Create an Upstream Project Development Team: Dedicate staff to early-stage energy project development - including deployment of DFC's technical assistance funds to support key activities like feasibility studies, and coordination with relevant agencies including USTDA. - Address the equity scoring challenge: Congress should either support the \$2 billion revolving fund put forward in the President's 2024 budget proposal, allowing returns from equity investments to be reinvested without appropriation to increase agency flexibility or it should ensure that DFC equity investments are scored on the basis of 'net present value'. - Enable more and larger investments.
+Key recommendations for reauthorization include: - Create an Upstream Project Development Team: Dedicate staff to early-stage energy project development including deployment of DFC's technical assistance funds to support key activities like feasibility studies, and coordination with relevant agencies including USTDA. - Address the equity scoring challenge: Congress should either support the \$2 billion revolving fund put forward in the President's 2024 budget proposal, allowing returns from equity investments to be reinvested without appropriation to increase agency flexibility or it should ensure that DFC equity investments are scored on the basis of 'net present value'. - Enable more and larger investments.
 At no additional taxpayer cost, Congress can raise DFC's liability limit to \$100 billion which would allow DFC management to increase the individual project limit to \$5 billion.
 This will be especially necessary if the DFC is expected to finance nuclear power projects.